gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 But he is lonelier after his success.

 Success does not bring connection.
-It brings recognition — which is not the same thing.
+It brings recognition, which is not the same thing.

 People want to be near Martin Eden the famous writer.
 They want to bask in his reflected celebrity.
 They want to say they know him.

-But they do not want to know him — the actual him, the him that is constituted by five years of brutal self-education, by the specific ideas he encountered in the specific order he encountered them,
+But they do not want to know him, the actual him, the him that is constituted by five years of brutal self-education, by the specific ideas he encountered in the specific order he encountered them,